-

 Stickler replied to IvanK's topic in Bugs & Problems

 While it may be true that the lack of coincidence of the markings is an issue in the real F-4 as well (I don't have a real aircraft immediately available I could use to check), it is certainly not a parallax issue.
-Regardless of head position, the "zero" elevation mark of the radar symbology is always at the same 1-2° positive elevation scale position.
+Regardless of head position, the "zero" elevation mark of the radar symbology is always at the same 1-2° positive elevation scale position (in NORM mode, STAB OUT is a different story of course).
 On the contrary, in the rear seat, the misalignment can be eliminated with an appropriate head position. -

 Front seat Radar horizon line Adjustment and wings level indication